Anglo-Scottish Wars: Reformation in Scotland

-Pinkie Cleugh was the last pitched battle between England and Scotland prior to the Union of the Crowns in 1603.
-Beaton was murdered in 1546, and within a few years, Scotland underwent a major religious reformation which was, unlike most European countries, remarkably peaceful and was never seriously threatened by counter-reformation, though neighbouring England was to undergo a counter-reformation under Queen Mary I. For a while, both countries were distracted by internal troubles.
+David Beaton was murdered in 1546, and within a few years, Scotland underwent a major religious reformation which was, unlike most European countries, remarkably peaceful and was never seriously threatened by counter-reformation, though neighboring England was to undergo a counter-reformation under Queen Mary I. For a while, both countries were distracted by internal troubles.
 Eventually, Queen Elizabeth I came to rule England and restore stability.

 Scotland remained divided.
-The Catholic faction under the queen mother, Mary of Guise, held Leith and Edinburgh.
-Elizabeth was able to ensure victory for the Protestant faction by using her fleet to blockade the Catholics and prevent French aid reaching them.
+During the crisis of the Scottish Reformation in 1560, the Catholic faction under the queen mother, Mary of Guise, held Leith and Edinburgh Castle.
+Elizabeth was invited to intervene for the Protestant faction by the Treaty of Berwick (1560).
+An English fleet commanded by William Wynter blockaded the Firth of Forth to prevent French aid reaching the Catholic forces, and English troops and artillery surrounded a French army in Leith.

 For the later part of the 16th century, peace was ensured by the probability that James VI of Scotland, who was raised as a Protestant and was the son of Mary, Queen of Scots, would become King of England on the death of Elizabeth.
 There was perennial trouble from Border Reivers, but Elizabeth was inclined to forgive even their depredations rather than pick a quarrel with her Protestant neighbour.